wasinger/bundle-asset-provider-bundle/README.md

 WasingerBundleAssetProviderBundle
 =================================

-A Symfony bundle containing console commands needed to include web assets from bundles into the Webpack Encore build:
+A Symfony bundle containing console commands useful for including web assets from bundles into the Webpack Encore build:

 - `assets:sources`: Loops through all installed bundles.